arkarsg/digitalgarden/content/Notes/CS2102/Notes/Functional Dependencies.md

 	R_i is redundant -> remove

 ```

+In other words, what the algorithm is doing is to:
+1. Find a min cover of the FDs
+2. Combine FDs whose LHS are the same
+3. For each FD, construct a table that contains all attributes in the FD
+4. Check if *any* of the tables contain a key for $R$, if not, create a table that contains a key for $R$.
+5. Remove redundant tables.

 >[!example]
 >Suppose we have the universal relation
 >> $U$(Ssn, Pno, Esal, Ephone, Dno, Pname, Plocation)